thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 Alice wants to sell to anybody 1 LAND (ERC721) with token id 1000 against 100 SAND (ERC20).
 ```

-The order represents this intent and includes the address of the seller, the address of the NFT, the token id, the address of the ERC20 and the amount the seller is asking for.
+The order represents this intent and includes the address of the seller, the address of the NFT, the token id, the address of the ERC20 and the amount the seller is asking for (and more).

 ### Maker & Taker

 The maker and taker represent the 2 parties of the exchange.
-Each order can define what should contain each party where the maker represent your side and the taker the other side.
+Each order can define what should contain each party where the maker represents your side and the taker the other side.

 For instance, as a seller, I can decide to sell a NFT to anybody.
 But, I could also specify that I only want to sell it to a particular user.
 In order to do that, you have to input the taker address.
 Same reasoning, if I want to buy a NFT but I don't mind which seller is selling me the NFT, all I have to do is creating an order without a taker address.
 Otherwise, if I precisely want to buy it from a seller, I can specify his address in the order.